dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 The `IInputHandler` passed into `Update` may implement multiple other handler interfaces (as defined below), and if the actor implements an extra interface (such as `IMouseInputHandler` defined below) that would allow the backend to forward more events to the handler, the backend must do so via type checking.
 That is, if `handler` is an instance of `IMouseInputHandler`, any mouse events are delivered to that actor.
 But if `handler` does not implement `IMouseInputHandler`, no mouse events will be delivered.
 All events, including those that were not delivered due to the actor not implementing a necessary interface, must be discarded at the end of the `Update` call.

 Note that during the `Update` call, a backend must only update the device's state in the order that the events are delivered.
 For example when `IInputBackend.Update` is called:
-1. The backend has a queued "mouse down" event.
+1. The backend has a queued "pointer down" event for a mouse, for example.
-2. The backend updates the `State` of the relevant `IMouse` for that button press.
+2. The backend updates the `State` of the relevant `IPointer` for that button press.
-3. The backend calls `HandleButtonChanged` with `IsDown` set to `true` on the `IMouseInputHandler` (if applicable).
+3. The backend calls `HandleButtonChanged` with `IsDown` set to `true` on the `IPointerInputHandler` (if applicable).
-4. The backend has a queued "mouse up" event.
+4. The backend has a queued "pointer up" event on that mouse.
-5. The backend updates the `State` of the relevant `IMouse` for that button release.
+5. The backend updates the `State` of the relevant `IPointer` for that button release.
-6. The backend calls `HandleButtonChanged` with `IsDown` set to `true` on the `IMouseInputHandler` (if applicable).
+6. The backend calls `HandleButtonChanged` with `IsDown` set to `false` on the `IPointerInputHandler` (if applicable).

 This allows the actor to work with the whole device state with the device state being representative of the time that the original event occurred.